Michael Heseltine: Retirement

-Heseltine stood down from his Henley constituency at the 2001 election, being succeeded by Spectator editor Boris Johnson, future Prime Minister, but he remained outspoken on British politics.
+Heseltine stood down from his Henley constituency at the 2001 election, being succeeded by Spectator editor and future prime minister Boris Johnson, but he remained outspoken on British politics.
 He was created a life peer on 12 July 2001 taking the title Baron Heseltine, of Thenford in the County of Northamptonshire.

 In December 2002, Heseltine controversially called for Iain Duncan Smith to be replaced as leader of the Conservatives by the "dream-ticket" of Clarke as leader and Michael Portillo as deputy.
 He suggested the party's MPs vote on the matter rather than party members as currently required by party rules.
 Without the replacement of Duncan Smith, the party "has not a ghost of a chance of winning the next election" he said.
 Duncan Smith was removed the following year.
 In the 2005 party leadership election, Heseltine backed young moderniser David Cameron.

 Following Cameron's election to the leadership he set up a wide-ranging policy review.
 Chairmen of the various policy groups included ex-Chancellor Kenneth Clarke and other former Cabinet ministers John Redwood, John Gummer, Stephen Dorrell and Michael Forsyth as well as ex-leader Iain Duncan Smith.
 Heseltine was appointed to head the cities task force having been responsible for urban policy twice as Environment Secretary under Thatcher and Major.

 In 2008 Heseltine took part in the BBC Wales programme Coming Home about his Welsh family history.
 He said in this programme that he regarded Wales as his home and identified strongly with his Welsh ancestry.

 In March 2012, he was asked to head an audit of the UK's industrial performance for Chancellor of the Exchequer George Osborne and HM Treasury, upon which—after 11 years as a member of the House of Lords—he made his maiden speech in the chamber.

 Heseltine was interviewed in 2012 as part of The History of Parliament's oral history project.

+In 2023, Heseltine appeared as the guest star in the first episode of The Rest Is Politics: Leading, a podcast hosted by Alastair Campbell and Rory Stewart.